 A design defect is when the product as a whole was designed poorly or was not properly tested, resulting in a faulty, hazardous and dangerous product.
 An example of a design defect would be a dresser that is top heavy and is not provided with materials to secure it to a wall for safety, leading it to easily topple and cause injury.

-To make a claim for a design defect you need to demonstrate your use of the product, that the product is dangerous by design, and that your injuries resulted from your use of this product.
-When demonstrating that the product is dangerous by design you need to prove that more likely than not a safer design was available for this product.
+To make a product liability claim for a design defect, you need to demonstrate your use of the product, that the product is dangerous by design, and that your injuries resulted from your use of this product.
+When demonstrating that the product is dangerous by design, you need to prove that more likely than not a safer design was available for this product.

 Manufacturing defects for product liability claims